-There are many people who abhor the very idea of drawing from photos.
+There are many people who abhor the very idea of drawing from reference photos.
 They see it as a betrayal of real art.
 Others greatly admire the skill, patience, and dedication involved in copying faithfully and long to do the same thing.
 Who’s right?

-Drawing from photos is considered bad practice if the artist is a slave to the photograph.
+Drawing from reference photos is bad practice when the artist is a slave to the photograph.
 It is poor practice to use other people’s photo references.
 Copying photos inhibits the artist from experimenting freely and stunts their ability to develop their own style.
-Cameras also distort perspective and overload the eye with too much detail.

 Why Do People Draw From Reference Photos?